FREQUENTLY ASKED QUESTIONS

 DO YOU DELIVER?

-All meat will be available for pickup at our store in Fort Collins.
+All meat will be available for pickup at our store in north Fort Collins.

-All cattle at Mountain View Feeders are finished on a corn based diet.
-Corn offers many benefits in the meat taste and quality.
+All cattle at Mountain View Feeders are finished on a grain-based diet developed by a cattle nutritionist.
+Grains offers many benefits in the meat taste and quality.

 WHERE ARE OUR CATTLE PROCESSED?